Beenleigh–Redland Bay Road and Kruger Road, signalise intersection

 Safety improvement works are being undertaken on Beenleigh–Redland Bay Road.

 In addition, the Australian and Queensland governments have committed $19.5 million on an 80:20 basis to undertake safety improvements on Beenleigh–Redland Bay Road at Carbrook and Cornubia.
-Work is now underway on various road safety improvements with work on intersection upgrades to start in April 2021.
-All work will be completed by mid-2021.
+Work is now underway on various road safety improvements with work on intersection upgrades.
+All work will be completed by late 2021.

 - Improves safety